 Free Opportunities to Shred Sensitive Documents

 The City of Raleigh holds two "shred and recycle" events each year: one in the spring (near Earth Day) and one in the fall (in conjunction with America Recycles Day).
-These events give an opportunity for Raleigh area residents to dispose of sensitive documents in an environmentally responsible way.
+These events give an opportunity for Raleigh area residents and small businesses to dispose of sensitive documents (and for some events, electronics) in an environmentally responsible way.

 - Bring up to three boxes ("banker box" size) or bags of paper per person.
 We limit the amount of material per person to ensure that as many residents who wish to participate may do so.